james-gough-op/mcp-linear-app/docs/api-reference.md

 This document provides comprehensive documentation for the Linear MCP Server API, which enables programmatic interaction with Linear through the MCP Server.
 The API supports managing labels, projects, cycles, and creating issues with templates.

+## Client Implementations

+The MCP Server provides two client implementations for interacting with the Linear API:

+### enhancedClient (Recommended)

+The `enhancedClient` is the recommended implementation for all new development.
+It provides:

+- Standardized error handling with detailed error information
+- Type-safe API with comprehensive TypeScript types
+- Consistent result patterns for both success and error cases
+- Improved performance and reliability
+- Both exception-based and result-based error handling patterns

+All methods have both a standard version (e.g., `createIssue`) and a "safe" version (e.g., `safeCreateIssue`):
+- Standard methods throw exceptions when errors occur
+- "Safe" methods return a `LinearResult` object with success/error information

+### linearClient (Deprecated)

+> **⚠️ DEPRECATED ⚠️**
+>
+> The `linearClient` is deprecated and will be removed in a future release.
+It is
+> maintained only for backward compatibility.
+All new development should use `enhancedClient`.

 ## Authentication

 All Linear interactions are authenticated using the Linear API key configured in the MCP server.
 The MCP server itself handles authentication with Linear; you don't need to provide authentication credentials in your requests to the MCP server.